-6. However, current laws have legal gaps, are insufficient to prevent, investigate, and punish violence against women, are discriminatory, and rarely enforced by the justice system in cases of gender-based violence, such as sexual harassment, rape, and domestic abuse.
-The law enforcement and justice systems do not respond adequately to complaints of violence against women; few VAW cases reach the courts due to the failures of the system to investigate crimes of violence, protect victims and hold perpetrators accountable.
+18. However, current laws have legal gaps, are insufficient to prevent, investigate, and punish violence against women, are discriminatory, and rarely enforced by the justice system in cases of gender-based violence, such as sexual harassment, rape, and domestic abuse.
+The State Party notes in its report to the Committee that there is a "marked difference" between the prison terms that are handed down in judgments by the courts and the existing legal provisions; the courts often impose more lenient penalties than those prescribed.30 The law enforcement and justice systems do not respond adequately to complaints of violence against women; few VAW cases reach the courts due to the failures of the system to investigate crimes of violence, protect victims and hold perpetrators accountable.

 A woman living in Casablanca with her four children was a victim of constant physical and verbal abuse by her husband.
 When she filed a criminal complaint and sought divorce, her husband harassed her on the street to the point that she fled to Marrakech with her children.
 She couldn't find anywhere that would accept all five family members, and ended up working in domestic service.
-Lacking adequate housing, one daughter was raped and another was a victim of sexual harassment.
+Lacking adequate housing, one daughter was raped and another was a victim of sexual harassment.31

-7. Barriers to prosecuting violence against women include the requirement that a victim suffer injuries that result in more than 20 days of disability in order to bring an assault complaint; the requirement that a victim meet a high standard to prove the result of the act of violence, a physical injury, rather than the act of violence itself; and the lack of police powers to intervene immediately in domestic abuse unless there is imminent threat of death.
-Spouses evicted without justification from the marital home are returned home by the Public Prosecutor; returning a woman who has been effectively evicted due to domestic violence back into the abusive situation is not, however, a solution when the justice system actors cannot or will not provide for her safety in the home.

-8. MRA conducted assessments in spring 2014 among local Moroccan NGOs, who reported that public authorities only intervene in cases of severe injuries or murder.
-Lengthy proceedings, lack of protection measures, attitudes blaming the victim, and high rates of cases closed without investigation or follow-up deter women from reporting and prosecuting violence.
+- 19. Barriers to prosecuting violence against women include the requirement that a victim suffer injuries that result in more than 20 days of disability in order to bring an assault complaint;32 the requirement that a victim meet a high standard to prove the result of the act of violence, a physical injury, rather than the act of violence itself; and the lack of police powers to intervene immediately in domestic abuse unless there is imminent threat of death.
+Spouses evicted without justification from the marital home are returned home by the Public Prosecutor;33 returning a woman who has been effectively evicted due to domestic violence back into the abusive situation is not, however, a solution when the justice system actors cannot or will not provide for her safety in the home. - 20.
+MRA conducted assessments in spring 2014 among local Moroccan NGOs, who reported that public authorities only intervene in cases of severe injuries or murder.34 Lengthy proceedings, lack of protection measures, attitudes blaming the victim, and high rates of cases closed without investigation or follow-up deter women from reporting and prosecuting violence.

 A street vendor was constantly assaulted by husband at work, and on several occasions asked for assistance and protection from passers-by.
 She filed for divorce.
-One day the husband came and stabbed her in the street; she fled went to the police station to file a complaint.
-The police asked her to leave and wash the blood off of her first.
-When she asked for protection they replied that they were
+One day the husband came and stabbed her in the